 The middle level of comfort is a review.
 In a review of financial statements, we perform various procedures prescribed by the American Institute of Certified Public Accountants, as follows:

-modifications that should be made to the statements in order for them to be in conformity with generally accepted accounting principles or, if applicable, with another
+Performing inquiry and analytical procedures that provide the accountant with a reasonable basis for expressing limited assurance that there are no material modifications that should be made to the statements in order for them to be in conformity with generally accepted accounting principles or, if applicable, with another comprehensive basis of accounting.

 A review does not contemplate a study and evaluation of internal accounting controls, tests of accounting records, tests of responses to inquiry, or certain other procedures ordinarily performed during an audit.
 A review does require the following: